stinger112/iroha/shared_model/Emscripten Report.md

-# Отчёт по средствам описания биндингов (интерфейсов для JS)
+# Summary about binding tools (for JS classes interfaces)

 ## Embind

 ### Pros:
-1. Сильная интеграция с плюсовым кодом. Работает автофолдинг.
-2. Type Inference. При изменении плюсового кода (например сигнатур) сразу будет видна ошибка или биндинг перестроится автоматически.
-3. Ошибки показывает компилятор
+1. Strong integration with C++.
+Works with static analisys and autofolding.
+2. Type Inference.
+When we will change C++ part with incompatible signatures some amount of errors will appears momentally.
+3. Convenient errors from C++ compiler.

 ### Cons:
-1. Дополнительные телодвижения для Resource Management: нужно использовать `smart_pointer` или JS функции `delete()`/`deleteLater()`
+1. Requires more effort for Resource Management: we have to use `smart_pointer` or JS `delete()`/`deleteLater()` functions.
-2. Синтаксис менее декларативный чем в WebIDL
+2. Less declarative syntaxis then WebIDL.
+3. Docs are inconvenient and not fully described all features.

 ## WebIDL

 ### Pros
-1. Более декларативный синтаксис
+1. Declarative syntax
-2. Широкая поддержка как W3C стандарта
+2. Supported by W3C

+### Cons:
+1. Not so flexible type system.
+We are actively using templates and polimorphism, so such syntax can cause problems.
+2. Needs additional tools and compilation steps to build bindings wrapper.